Signalium/signalium/docs/src/app/core/relays-and-watchers/page.md

 When we flush watchers, we do them together in the same task in a way that minimizes the number of scheduled tasks and any thrashing that might occur.
 They are automatically scheduled if they have any listeners, and if any value in their dependency tree has changed.

 That said, the call order for watchers is still from _changed state_ outward, toward the watcher.
-This means that the watcher will only rerun if any of its direct dependencies have _also_ changed, following the same rules discussed in the [Reactive Functions and State](/core/reactive-functions-and-state) section.
+This means that the watcher will only rerun if any of its direct dependencies have _also_ changed, following the same rules discussed in the [reactive functions section](/core/signals-and-reactive-functions).
 In addition, listeners added with `addListener` will not run if the value returned from the watcher itself has not updated.

 ### Timing, caching, and immediacy